bioperl/bioperl.github.io/howtos/Simple_web_analysis.md

 ---
-title: "HOWTO:Local Databases"
+title: "HOWTO:Simple Web Analysis"
 layout: default
 ---

 Author
 ------

-[Richard Adams](Richard_Adams "wikilink") <[mailto:radams-at-staffmail.ed.ac.uk radams-at-staffmail.ed.ac.uk]>
+[Richard Adams] <[mailto:radams-at-staffmail.ed.ac.uk radams-at-staffmail.ed.ac.uk]>

 Dept. Medical Genetics, University of Edinburgh.

 Copyright
 ---------

 This document is copyright Richard Adams, 2003.
-It can be copied and distributed under the terms of the [Perl Artistic License](Perl_Artistic_License "wikilink").
+It can be copied and distributed under the terms of the [Perl Artistic License].

 Version
 -------

 -   2003-11-14 First version (Richard Adams)
--   2005-12-21 Wiki version (Torsten Seemann ; [Tseemann](User:Tseemann "wikilink") 17:54, 28 December 2005 (EST))
+-   2005-12-21 Wiki version (Torsten Seemann ; [Tseemann] 17:54, 28 December 2005 (EST))

 Abstract
 --------

-This [HOWTO](HOWTO "wikilink") tries to teach you to run a web based sequence analysis program using basic SimpleAnalysis rules.
+This [HOWTO] tries to teach you to run a web based sequence analysis program using basic SimpleAnalysis rules.

 Introduction
 ------------